-With a few clicks in the Amazon MSK console, you can create a fully managed Apache Kafka cluster that follows Apache Kafka’s deployment best practices, or you can create your own cluster using your own custom configuration.
-Once you create your desired configuration, Amazon MSK automatically provisions, configures, and manages the operations of your Apache Kafka cluster and Apache ZooKeeper nodes.
+With a few clicks in the console, you can create a fully managed Apache Kafka cluster that follows Apache Kafka’s deployment best practices, or create your own cluster using a custom configuration.
+Once you create your desired configuration, Amazon MSK automatically provisions, configures, and manages your Apache Kafka cluster operations and Apache ZooKeeper nodes.

 Apache ZooKeeper included

 Apache ZooKeeper is required to run Apache Kafka, coordinate cluster tasks, and maintain state for resources interacting with the cluster.
 Amazon MSK manages the Apache ZooKeeper nodes for you.
 Each Amazon MSK cluster includes the appropriate number of Apache ZooKeeper nodes for your Apache Kafka cluster at no additional cost.